kommander/vost/README.md

 Repo: https://github.com/kommander/vost

 ### Configuration
-A configuration file for the service is by default expected
+A configuration file for the service is by default expected at _vost/config.js_.
 <pre>
 module.exports = {
   hosts: [